zx80/cachetools-utils/README.md

 Two-level cache, for instance a local in-memory cachetools cache for the first level, and a larger shared redis or memcached distributed cache for the second level.
+Whether such setting can bring performance benefits is an open question.

 ```Python
 cache = TwoLevelCache(TTLCache(…), RedisCache(…))